Diffusion bonding

 Diffusion bonding or diffusion welding is a solid-state welding technique used in metalworking, capable of joining similar and dissimilar metals.
 It operates on the principle of solid-state diffusion, wherein the atoms of two solid, metallic surfaces intersperse themselves over time.
 This is typically accomplished at an elevated temperature, approximately 50-75% of the absolute melting temperature of the materials.
+A weak bond can also be achieved at room temperature.
 Diffusion bonding is usually implemented by applying high pressure, in conjunction with necessarily high temperature, to the materials to be welded; the technique is most commonly used to weld "sandwiches" of alternating layers of thin metal foil, and metal wires or filaments.
 Currently, the diffusion bonding method is widely used in the joining of high-strength and refractory metals within the aerospace and nuclear industries.

 History

 The act of diffusion welding is centuries old.
 This can be found in the form of "gold-filled," a technique used to bond gold and copper for use in jewelry and other applications.
 In order to create filled gold, smiths would begin by hammering out an amount of solid gold into a thin sheet of gold foil.
 This film was then placed on top of a copper substrate and weighted down.
 Finally, using a process known as "hot-pressure welding" or HPW, the weight/copper/gold-film assembly was placed inside an oven and heated until the gold film was sufficiently bonded to the copper substrate.

 Modern methods were described by the Soviet scientist N.F.
 Kazakov in 1953.